 If you don’t already have connected speakers throughout your house or at least in the main rooms of your house, a system like Sonos can play music from various sources, including your phone or computer.
 (We have one in our kitchen/living room and one in the kids’ playroom.)

 2. Get your music ready to play.

 Create playlists for different moods or find some that are already made.
 Make sure to save some options of new stuff so that you and your kids can explore songs and artists you aren’t yet familiar with.
-(If you need some good kids music, check out this post on 18 awesome kids albums that aren’t annoying.)

 3. Get instruments.